NCSU-Libraries/ole-migrator-tools/README.md

 #OLE Migration Toolkit

-A toolkit to assist in the initial migration of bibliographic (MARC records, holdings, and items)  data into  OLE from an existing ILS.
+A toolkit to assist in the initial migration of bibliographic (MARC records, holdings, and items) data into Kuali OLE (hereafter, "OLE") from an existing ILS.

 ##Overview